 Review: Yamaha YAS-101 Review, Matthew Moskovciak and Steve Guttenberg, Jan.
 25, 2012

 Gizmodo.com's review is especially user-friendly; it breaks down the Yamaha YAS-101's capabilities into several quick-answer subsections, using criteria like Design, This is Weird and The Best Part.
 It lacks the exhaustive quality of CNET's review, but test notes are provided.

 Review: Yamaha YAS-101 Lightning Review: The Best Budget Soundbar for Your First Home Theater, Mario Aguilar, April 23, 2012

 DigitalTrends.com's review of the Yamaha YAS-101 is fairly long and detailed, though comparisons are nonexistent.
 Caleb Denison examines all areas of the sound bar, including the various audio modes.
 His description of the device's performance is detailed and straightforward, but also highly technical and lacking notes about which media titles were tested.

 Review: Yamaha YAS-101 Review, Caleb Denison, Oct.
 19, 2011

-After dozens and dozens of user reviews, the Yamaha YAS-101 enjoys a good overall rating at Amazon.com.
-The vast majority leave 4- or 5-star reviews, and the handful of negative comments say that the biggest issue is the lack of a discrete subwoofer.
-Most users are perfectly happy with the sound bar, but some who purchased a refurbished unit clearly are not.
+After more than 475 user reviews, the Yamaha YAS-101 enjoys a good overall rating at Amazon.com.
+The vast majority leave 4- or 5-star reviews, resulting in an overall score of 4.1 stars.
+Most users are happy with the sound bar, but some who purchased a refurbished unit clearly are not.

-Several users also chime in at Crutchfield.com, and most are just as appreciative of the Yamaha YAS-101 as Amazon.com's members.
+More than 50 users also chime in at Crutchfield.com.
+Most are appreciative of the Yamaha YAS-101, as it earns 4.5 stars.
 The reviews at Crutchfield are both less numerous and less detailed, however.
-A small number of users find the sound bar to be a bit too quiet.